NHSDigital/nhs-credential-manager-prescription-signing/README.md

 ### Running

+#### Angular

+First install the Angular CI if it is not already installed - `npm install -g @angular/cli`.

+From within the `examples/angular-example-webapp` directory run `npm install` followed by `npm run start`.
+Then navigate to http://localhost:4200.

 #### NextJs/React

-From within the `examples/react-example-webapp` directory run `npm install` followed by `npm run dev`
+From within the `examples/react-example-webapp` directory run `npm install` followed by `npm run dev`.
+Then navigate to http://localhost:3000.

 #### Vue

-From within the `examples/vue-js-example-webapp` directory run `npm install` followed by `npm run dev`
+From within the `examples/vue-js-example-webapp` directory run `npm install` followed by `npm run dev`.
+Then navigate to http://localhost:5173.

 ## Troubleshooting